DRAGNLabs/301r_retnet/README.md

 Alternatively, you can use `tasks: '*'` to run all benchmarks in the suite.
 Then navigate to the `slurm/run_eval.sh`, copy the script, and subsitute your yaml file for the placeholder.
 Finally, execute:

 ```
-# Activate environment, if using one.
+# Activate environment, if using one
 mamba activate <YOUR_ENV_HERE>

 cd /301r_retnet/slurm/